History of Game Informer in Timeline

 November 4, 2021: Game Informer Gold Announced

-On November 4, 2021, the official website announced a limited print run variant known as Game Informer Gold, which will use high quality paper, have an alternate cover and is limited to 50 copies.
+On November 4, 2021, the official Game Informer website announced that every issue from then on would have a small print run variant known as Game Informer Gold, which uses high quality paper and an alternate cover and is limited to 50 copies.

-In September 2022, Andrew Reiner left Game Informer to become a game developer, leaving the publication with no original staff.
-Matt Miller was promoted to EIC.
+In September 2022, Andrew Reiner left Game Informer to become a game developer.
+Matt Miller, who has worked at Game Informer since 2004, was promoted to Editor-in-Chief.

 March 2024: New Print Magazine Subscription Launched

-In March 2024, Game Informer launched a new print magazine subscription, standalone from GameStop's Power Up Rewards, at a special annual price of $19.91, offering 10 print issues per year and digital magazine access.
+In March 2024, Game Informer launched a new print magazine subscription, standalone from GameStop's Power Up Rewards, priced at $19.91 annually, offering 10 print issues per year and digital magazine access.

 July 2024: Final Issue Published